Marginal Shield Fern

 Dryopteridaceae (Shield Fern family)

+The petioles are 3-10" long and light green or pale reddish-green; they are more or less covered with brown membranous scales (especially along the lower half), otherwise they are glabrous.
+The rachises (central stalks) of compound leaves are light green to nearly white and glabrous to slightly scaly; they are narrowly grooved above and convex below.
+Both the compound leaves and their leaflets can be straight, or they may curve gently in one direction or another.
 The sori (spore-bearing structures) develop on the undersides of the leaves; they are located along the margins of the subleaflets.
-A subleaflet can have 3-6 sori along each of its margins.
-These small sori are orange-brown to brown and round in shape; each sorus has an indusium (protective membrane) that is anchored above its center.
-Eventually, this indusium withers away so that the sorus can release its spores.
-This usually occurs during the late summer or the fall.
+Subleaflets can have 1-6 pairs of sori along their margins.
+These small sori are orange-brown to brown and round in shape; the sori are covered have thin indusia (protective membranes).
+Eventually, these indusia wither away so that the sori can release their spores to the wind; this usually occurs during the late summer or autumn.
 The root system consists of stout scaly rhizomes with fibrous roots.
-Vegetative colonies of plants are occasionally formed.
+Clonal colonies of plants are occasionally formed from the rhizomes.

-Range & Habitat: The Marginal Shield Fern is common in southern Illinois, and occasional to rare elsewhere in the state (see Distribution Map).
+Range & Habitat: The native Marginal Shield Fern is common in southern Illinois, and occasional to rare elsewhere in the state (see Distribution Map).
 Habitats include rocky woodlands, rocky wooded slopes, sandstone ravines, and wooded slopes of stabilized sand dunes.
 This fern is often found in areas where sandstone is exposed to the ground surface; it is especially common in the Shawnee Hills of southern Illinois.

 Photographic Location: A sandstone ravine at Fall Creek Gorge (aka "The Potholes") in west-central Indiana.